pfunks/TCTest/test_faq.md

 - If the price of STEEM goes up, the potential payout of all posts can go up.
 - If the price of STEEM goes down, the potential payout of all posts can go down.

+## How do I get more STEEM Power?

+With STEEM tokens in your wallet, click "Power Up" to turn them into STEEM Power.
+If you have Steem Dollars, you can convert them to STEEM from your wallet.

+If you don’t already have STEEM or Steem Dollars in your wallet, you can purchase them using bitcoin (BTC), ether (ETH), or BitShares (BTS) tokens.
+You may purchase BTC on various exchanges, such as Coinbase.com or Localbitcoins.com.

+To buy:
+- Click “Buy Steem” from the main menu in the top right corner of Steemit.com, or from your wallet.
+- Select whether you want to buy STEEM or STEEM Power.
+- Select the currency to deposit, and the amount of that currency you wish to use.
+Then send the currency to the provided address.

+STEEM purchases made on Steemit.com are facilitated by <a href="https://blocktrades.us">BlockTrades</a>.

+Bitcoin can also be exchanged for STEEM on external markets such as <a href="https://poloniex.com">Poloniex</a>, <a href="https://bittrex.com">Bittrex</a>, <a href="https://shapeshift.io">ShapeShift.io</a>, and href="https://changelly.com">Changelly</a>.

 ## Will 1 Steem Dollar always be worth $1.00 USD?

 The market value of a Steem Dollar is dictated by the supply and demand of the token.
 Therefore it is possible for 1 SBD to be worth more or less than 1 USD depending on market conditions.
 However, the network's SBD conversion feature serves as a mechanism to hold Steem Dollars within a small margin of the value of USD.